AudiophileDev/T2M/README.md

 # Text to Music (T2M)
 Text to Music by Audiophile

-# What does T2M ?
+# What does T2M do?
 - Generating music from texts
 - Analyzing different moods of the text
 - Creating harmonic melodies through complex algorithms